Feature Flags: From Concept to Cultural Revolution

 The implementation details will depend on your chosen solution.
 But, each approach reduces down to the same set of concepts: a feature flag administration system that can update the active rules being used within the feature flag rules engine that is currently operating in a given environment.
 This is what makes the dynamic runtime behavior possible.

-It may seem that integrating feature flags into your application logic includes a lot of low-level complexity.
+At first blush, it may seem that integrating feature flags into your application logic includes a lot of low-level complexity.
 But, don't be put-off by this—you don't actually have to know how the rules engine works in order to extract the value.
-I only step down into the weeds here because having even a cursory understanding of the low-level mechanics can make it much easier to understand how feature flags fit into your product development ecosystem.
+I only step down into the weeds here because having a cursory understanding of the low-level mechanics can make it easier to understand how feature flags fit into your product development ecosystem.

-The reality is, any feature flags implementation that you choose will abstract-away most of the complexity that we've discussed.
-All of the variants and the user-targeting and %-based rollout configuration will be moved out of your application into the feature flags administration, leaving you with relatively simple code that looks like this:
+In reality, any feature flags solution that you choose will abstract-away most of the complexity that we've discussed.
+All of the variants and the user-targeting and the %-based rollout configuration will be moved out of your application and into the feature flags administration, leaving you with relatively simple code that looks like this:

 feature = "new-workflow-optimization",